mufeng-zou/Kaggle-Zillow-Prize-xgb/README.md

 1. Remove meaningless inputs such as censusid/countyid to avoid overfitting.
 2. Spend more time in tuning autoencoder
 3. Use external data source such as census data (is this legit?)

+oh wait...
+Why don't I do a ensemble model at the end?